Raiffeisen CEO quits over offshore deals

-VIENNA (Reuters) - Raiffeisen Bank International (RBIV.VI) Chief Executive Herbert Stepic resigned on Friday in what he called an effort to spare the bank he built into an eastern European powerhouse from damaging publicity over his personal property deals.
+VIENNA (Reuters) - Raiffeisen Bank International (RBIV.VI) Chief Executive Herbert Stepic resigned on Friday in what he called an effort to spare his bank from negative publicity over personal property deals that triggered scrutiny by the lender and regulators.

-Stepic, 66, again denied wrongdoing in using front companies in the Caribbean and Asia to buy flats in Singapore in 2006 and 2008 but said he decided to quit out of loyalty to Raiffeisen.
+Stepic, 66, again denied wrongdoing in using front companies in the Caribbean and Asia to buy flats in Singapore in 2006 and 2008 - deals exposed by the Offshore Leaks investigative journalism project - but said he decided to quit out of loyalty to Raiffeisen.

-“Given the media reports, I soon became aware that, despite the facts, a debate was taking place that threatened to do massive harm to my company,” a drawn-looking Stepic told a news conference, his normally booming voice subdued.
+“Given the media reports, I soon became aware that, despite the facts, a debate was taking place that threatened to do massive harm to my company,” a drawn-looking Stepic told a news conference packed with journalists and television cameras.

-The deals were exposed by the Offshore Leaks investigative journalism project and have triggered scrutiny by Austria’s FMA financial markets regulator, central bank and Raiffeisen itself, which is checking if he violated the law or internal guidelines.

 RBI’s supervisory board has still to accept Stepic’s resignation, but his fate seems sealed, and officials said a formal decision was due within days.